Holiday Break: "The Grim Reaper" - Nate Boone Craft

 814.

 They tore that house down a couple years back, sir.
+Dr.

-Is you little Bo?
+Is you little bo?

 She was like, oh my God.

+Where you been?
 I said, locked up.

-They moved over on Sheridan.
+It's gone.
+They said, yeah, they moved over on Sheridan.

 I don't know the address or what it's between, but I think it's between

-Kircherbill and
+Kircherville and

 whatever.